squaremo/rabbit.js/README.md

 As an example of the first, you might use it to distribute events from a backend system, through RabbitMQ, to browser clients.

-As an example of the second, you might use it to allow browser clients to communicate among themselves.
+As an example of the second, you might use it to allow node.js instances to communicate among themselves.

 There are three messaging patterns supported, following [ZeroMQ](http://zeromq.org/) and the [RabbitMQ/ZeroMQ